AdityaSingh-02/EzEStreamz/README.md

 - When a user logs in successfully, they get the option to create a room as well as join a room by entering 12 digits unique RID, and by both ways, the user is redirected to /rooms/:rid, in the next js the folder would be named as room/[rid]

+- To know more about the folder structure read the nextJs docs.
+All folder in "(this)" format are usually not accessible if not logged in.
+Hence in order to access secure content add appwrite service and then login.

 <img width="752" alt="Screenshot 2023-09-30 at 10 36 10 PM" src="https://github.com/AdityaSingh-02/EzEStreamz/assets/94185167/065e3a04-a13a-4f25-99b2-5c3b27f70e9e">